-The VHT PHY contains three functional entities: the PHY convergence function (i.e., the PLCP), the PMD

-function, and the physical layer management function (i.e., the PLME).
-Each of these functions is described in detail in 22.3 (VHT PLCP sublayer), 22.4 (VHT PLME), and 22.6 (VHT PMD sublayer).
+The VHT PHY contains two functional entities: the PHY and the physical layer management function (i.e., the PLME).
+Both of these functions are described in detail in 22.3 (VHT sublayer) and 22.4 (VHT PLME).

 The VHT PHY service is provided to the MAC through the PHY service primitives defined in Clause 7